Clock golf: History of clock golf

+Clock golf was played during a tea party at Donington Hall in October 1938, according to Richard Williams' biography of race driver Richard Seaman, A Race With Love and Death.

-English novelist E. F. Benson makes reference to clock golf in Chapter 8 of his novel Lucia in London (1927) in the Mapp and Lucia series.
+English novelist E. F. Benson refers to clock golf in Chapter 8 of his novel Lucia in London (1927) in the Mapp and Lucia series.
 Daisy and Robert Quantock are playing the game on their lawn.

-British novelist P. G. Wodehouse makes reference to country house lodgers playing clock golf in Summer Moonshine (1937).
+British novelist P. G. Wodehouse refers to country house lodgers playing clock golf in Summer Moonshine (1937).
 Clock golf is played by the guests of Lord Emsworth in Wodehouses's novel, Something Fresh.

-Agatha Christie's novel 4:50 from Paddington (1957) also features a (rusty) clock golf.
-Clock Golf is also played in Christie’s novel 'The Seven Dials Mystery.'
+Agatha Christie's novel 4:50 from Paddington (1957) features a (rusty) clock golf, and the game is played in her novel The Seven Dials Mystery.
+Christie played clock golf at her Greenway home in Devon.

 Clock golf was available to passengers on the promenade deck of the Short S.23 flying boat.

-The first course in Denmark is said to have been at Gråsten Palace where Queen Ingrid enjoyed playing with her family.
+The first course in Denmark is said to have been at Gråsten Palace, where Queen Ingrid enjoyed playing with her family.